 Here are some basic ideas on how to get yourself out of the house to prevent total isolation styled craziness:

 I have always been an independent person and I enjoy the feeling of working.
-The repetitive things like dishes, cleaning and sweeping tend to make me a little bit crazy.
+Repetitive things like dishes, cleaning, and sweeping tend to make me a little bit crazy.

 This is the most important lesson to learn when it comes to at-home parenting.
 Just let it go.
 This time is short and it really is precious.
 Some days you will have to let go of the little things like dirty laundry, messy hair and all organic.
 If you spend too much time fussing over the details, you might miss out on those really big moments that never come back again.